mattermost/mattermost/tests/test-markdown-basics.md

 ### Carriage Return

-**The following text should render as:**
-Line #1 followed by Line #2
+Line #1 followed by one blank line

 Line #2 followed by one blank line

-Line #3 followed by one blank line
+Line #3 followed by Line #4

-Line #4 following one blank line
+Line #4

 ### Code Blocks